kholsman/Tipping-Points/README.md

-Before applying the model we usually do the typical screening (change point analysis, driver-state plots, bimodality of the state variable).This preliminary screening allows us to hypothesise the presence of tipping points in our state variable.
+Before applying the model we usually do the typical screening (change point analysis, driver-state plots, bimodality of the state variable).This preliminary screening allows us to hypothesize the presence of tipping points in the state variable.

 To confirm the presence of tipping points and in particular the presence of hysteresis, we then perform the stochastic cusp model.